Terms and Conditions for use

 Health and safety

 - Child and vulnerable persons protection.
-The Centre has a strict protection policy in place, as well as a diversity policy.
+The Centre has a strict Safeguarding policy in place, as well as a Diversity policy.
 These can be viewed on our website or on request at reception.
-Our staff have Disclosure and Barring Service (DBS) clearance.
 If you (or your organisation) are working with, or are supervising children or vulnerable adults (except your own family members) it is your responsibility to obtain DBS clearance.
 We will not accept any liability arising from your failure to do this.

 - Public notices.
 Please observe all the health and safety and house rules notices posted in the Centre, which are there for your guidance and protection.